oktadev/jhipster-microservices-example/TUTORIAL.md

 The [Docker Compose](#docker-compose) section shows how you can run all your services using Docker.

-Navigate to `http://localhost:8080`, login with admin/admin, and go to Entities > Product.
+Navigate to `http://localhost:8080`, log in with admin/admin, and go to Entities > Product.
 You should be able to add a product and see that it has a MongoDB identifier.

 ![Add Product](static/add-product.png)